 During his presentation, Milei rejected claims suggesting a supposed lack of initiative from his Government and responded with irony: “The supposed government that has no initiative and is paralyzed, the other day in the Chamber of Deputies we won 13 to 0.”

-The coup-supporting opposition
+The coup-plotting opposition

-In economic matters, the president defended the results achieved so far.
+Regarding the economy, the president defended the results achieved so far.
 While he acknowledged that inflation remains high, he assured that his Government managed to avoid a critical scenario: hyperinflation that “was traveling at one and a half daily.”

 Additionally, he stated that the Argentine economy is growing at an annual rate of 5.5% and projected that the country will become an attractive destination for large investments, reaching investment grade status.